Pharmacy Residency Program

 Jordan Meyer, PharmD

 Dr. Meyer is a 2011 graduate from Drake University.
 She did a PGY1 in Acute Care and PGY2 in Pediatrics at University of Iowa Hospitals and Clinics.
-She worked in pediatrics for 5 years and then transitioned into her ambulatory care role at the VA Illiana in 2015.
-She started at the Peoria CBOC and now is Clinical Pharmacist Practitioner at the Bloomington CBOC.
-She enjoys traveling and “being on the go” with her husband and children.
+She worked in pediatrics for 5 years and then transitioned into ambulatory care at VA Illiana.
+She started as a Clinical Pharmacist Practitioner at the Bob Michel CBOC in Peoria in 2015 and then transitioned to the Bloomington CBOC when it opened in 2019.
+In June of 2024, she took over as the Associate Chief of Clinical Pharmacy Services, where she holds her current role.
+She enjoys traveling and “being on the go” with her husband and three children!

 Pharmacy Residency Application Process